claudiusFX/Claudius/README.md

 $ git submodule update --init --recursive
 ```

+## Standard keys

+Mostly Claudius doesn't have any interaction points beyond those you provide, but there are a few:

+* F2 - Save a screenshot to a GIF

 # Docs

 There are [odoc](https://github.com/ocaml/odoc) documentation for most of Claudius.
 You can build that documentation with: